AviatrixSystems/Docs/Solutions/netapp_sap_floating_ip.rst

 Aviatrix Solution
 -----------------

-Aviatrix solves this problem by updating the route table in the client VPC.
-All packets destined for the floating IP addresses will be delievered to the Aviatrix Gateway.
-Once there, the gateway has an internal route table that instructs those packets to go to the Aviatrix gateway in the server VPC.
+Aviatrix solves this problem by handling routing of the floating IP addresses in the client VPC.
+All packets destined for the floating IP address(es) will be delivered to the Aviatrix Gateway.
+The gateway maintains an internal route table that points those packets to an Aviatrix gateway in the server VPC.

 |imageAviatrixSolution|